 - Non-tenure track faculty who are hired in a full-time position but who work as a temporary for one academic year or one semester

-- All benefit eligible employees also have two voluntary retirement programs (mentioned below) available through TIAA and Empowered Retirement
+- All benefit eligible employees also have a retirement program (mentioned below) available through TIAA

-- Any employee of Marshall University is eligible to contribute into the 403(b) Retirement Savings plan offered by TIAA or Empowered Retirement.
+- Any employee of Marshall University is eligible to contribute into the 403(b) Retirement Savings plan offered by TIAA .

 - Employee Contribution – Employees must contribute 6% of their gross salary to the retirement plan of their choice.
 Contributions begin on the date of employment and are vested 100% immediately.
 Employees may allocate monthly contributions to a variety of investment options available in their plan of choice.